kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I contact Michael to tell him I've written about [the dream I had while I was staying at his house](../2022/july.md#crystal-dreaming) in July 2022.
 - He is FURIOUS with me.
-- It's irrational.
+- He wants to know why I'm telling him this.
-- His reaction is unsettling; and very, very curious.
+- His rage is irrational, unsettling, and very, very curious.
+- I try to explain it to myself as pure misogynistic gaslighting, but there's something more to it than that
+- I start to wonder about Michael's poor health and body paralysis.
+- I explain, gently, to Michael that perhaps if a reporter was to come and do detox with him, he might like to mention my book which includes a short description of my stay at the end of July 2022.

 ## Madrid policia

+- In Madrid on 6th January.
+- I picked Paul up the evening before at the airport but he's alarmed me so much I have to send him home.
-- I send Paul home because his drug-addiction has made him a beggar man and I can't possibly bring him to the police station with me looking like he does.
+- I send Paul home because his drug-addiction has made him look like a beggar man and I can't possibly bring him to the police station with me looking like he does.
 - I had wanted a man to come with me for support, but Paul needs more help than anyone else.
 - He also seems to be on something because he cannot shut up; or the North London porn gangs, still panicking about my continued survival, have instructed him to distract me, to not let me think, and so he's shouting continuously at me.
 - I buy him a plane ticket and send him home.